 Immersive Ads

 The Immersive Ads system allows you to insert ad units into your experience that permit Roblox to programmatically serve ad content from advertisers to your active users.
-There are two formats of immersive ad units:
+There are three ad formats that may be served in your experience:

 • Image Ads — A static, non-clickable image within the 3D space.